 - (1) In Writing; Service.
 Every motion must be in writing, signed by counsel of record or by the movant if not represented by counsel, and served on all other parties to the proceeding before this court, unless the motion is made in open court in opposing counsel's or movant's presence or this court provides otherwise. - (2) Format.
 Motions, responses thereto, and replies to responses must comply with FRAP 27(d)(1)-(2). - (3) Reference to Oral Argument and Submission Without Oral Argument.
 If a case has been scheduled for oral argument, has already been argued, or is being submitted without oral argument, a motion, and any response or reply, must so state in capital letters at the top of the first page and, where applicable, include the date of argument. - (4) Certificate of Parties and Disclosure Statement to be Attached.
 A certificate of parties and amici curiae, as described in Circuit Rule 28(a)(1)(A), and a disclosure statement, as described in FRAP 26.1 and Circuit Rule 26.1, must be attached as an addendum to the motion, and any required disclosure statement must also be attached to any response to the motion, unless such documents have been filed previously with the court. - (b) Number of Copies.
 Unless the court directs otherwise, the original and 4 copies of every motion, response, and reply must be filed with the clerk. - (c) Response That Also Seeks Affirmative Relief.
-When a party opposing a motion also seeks affirmative relief, that party must submit with the response a motion so stating.
 A party responding to a motion may combine with the response a motion for affirmative relief.
-Such a combined motion and response and motion may not exceed 7,800 words if produced using a computer and 30 pages if handwritten or typewritten.
-The A response to such a combined filing must include any reply in support of the original motion, must be filed within 10 days of service of the combined response and motion, and may not exceed 5,200 words if produced using a computer and 20 pages if handwritten or typewritten. ; and the final reply for such a combined filing may not exceed 2,600 words if produced using a computer and 10 pages if handwritten or typewritten.
-Any reply in support of the motion for affirmative relief may not exceed 2,600 words if produced using a computer and 10 pages if handwritten or typewritten. (d) Reply to Response That Also Seeks Affirmative Relief; Limits on Further Pleadings.
-When a response includes a motion for affirmative relief, the reply may be joined in the same pleading with a response to the motion for affirmative relief.
-That combined pleading must be filed within 10 days of service of the motion for affirmative relief.
-After a party files a reply, no further pleading pertaining to the motion may be filed by that party except upon leave of the court.
+Such a combined response and motion may not exceed 7,800 words if produced using a computer and 30 pages if handwritten or typewritten.
+A response to such a combined filing must include any reply in support of the original motion, must be filed within 10 days of service of the combined response and motion, and may not exceed 5,200 words if produced using a computer and 20 pages if handwritten or typewritten.
+Any reply in support of the motion for affirmative relief may not exceed 2,600 words if produced using a computer and 10 pages if handwritten or typewritten.

-(de) Clerk May Dispose of Certain Motions.
+(d) Clerk May Dispose of Certain Motions.

-(1) Procedural Motions.
+- (1) Procedural Motions.
 The clerk may dispose of procedural motions, in accordance with the court's instructions.
-Instead of granting or denying a motion under the authority afforded by this subparagraph, the clerk may submit it to a panel or to an individual judge of the court.

-- (2) Reconsideration of Clerk's Orders on Procedural Motions.
+Instead of granting or denying a motion under the authority afforded by this subparagraph, the clerk may submit it to a panel or to an individual judge of the court. - (2) Reconsideration of Clerk's Orders on Procedural Motions.
 Any interested party adversely affected by an order of the clerk disposing of a motion may move for reconsideration thereof within 10 days after entry of the order.
-The clerk will submit the motion for reconsideration to a panel or an individual judge of the court. - (ef) Requests for Expeditious Consideration.
+The clerk will submit the motion for reconsideration to a panel or an individual judge of the court.

+(e) Requests for Expeditious Consideration.
 Any party may request expedited action on a motion on the ground that, to avoid irreparable harm, relief is needed in less time than would ordinarily be required for this court to receive and consider a response.
 The motion on which expedited action is sought must be labeled an "Emergency Motion" and the request for expedition must state the nature of the emergency and the date by which court action is necessary.
 The motion must be filed at least 7 days before the date by which court action is necessary or counsel must explain why it was not so filed.
 Counsel for the party seeking expedition must communicate the request and the reasons therefor in person or by telephone to the clerk's office and to opposing counsel.